-(1) National, regional or local public authority;

-(2) Public equivalent body6, which means any legal body:

-(a) Established under public or private law for the specific purpose of meeting needs in the general interest7, not having an industrial or commercial character, and or subject to management supervision by those bodies, or having an administrative, managerial or supervisory board, more than half of whose members are appointed by the state, regional or local authorities or by other bodies governed by public law.
+- (1) National, regional or local public authority; - (2) Public equivalent body6, which means any legal body: - (a) Established under public or private law for the specific purpose of meeting needs in the general interest7, not having an industrial or commercial character, and - (b) Having legal personality, and - (c) Either financed, for the most part, by the state, or regional or local authorities, or other bodies governed by public law, - or subject to management supervision by those bodies, - or having an administrative, managerial or supervisory board, more than half of whose members are appointed by the state, regional or local authorities or by other bodies governed by public law. - (3) SME; - (4) Non-governmental organisation; - (5) Sole proprietor8.